Set up two-factor authentication in mailbox

 Two-factor authentication significantly increases the security of your mailbox.
 In addition to your password, you need a second factor – such as a time-based one-time code (TOTP) generated on a separate device.
 This prevents access even if your password falls into the wrong hands.

-Time-based One-Time Password: Login via TOTP
+Time-based one-time password: Login via TOTP

 TOTP-based two-factor authentication offers a simple way to secure your account with a second factor – without additional hardware, directly via an app on your smartphone.
 TOTP-capable authenticator apps include e.g., Google Authenticator, Bitwarden, or FreeOTP.